meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--http-payload-size-limit`
 **Default value**: `104857600` (~100MB)

 Sets the maximum size of accepted JSON payloads.
 Value must be given in bytes or explicitly stating a base unit.
+For example, the default value can be written as `107374182400`, `'107.7Gb'`, or `'107374 Mb'`.

 ### Schedule snapshot creation